orkes-io/docs/docs/reference-docs/operators/dynamic-fork.md

 <details><summary>Running HTTP Tasks using Dynamic Fork</summary>
 <p>
-To run HTTP, we will use the same parameters as running SIMPLE tasks; as shown above, the value of forkTaskName will be HTTP, and the inputs us provide will be what the HTTP task expects.
+To run HTTP, we will use the same parameters as running SIMPLE tasks; as shown above, the value of forkTaskName will be HTTP, and the inputs we provide will be what the HTTP task expects.

 :::tip
 **method** has a default value of GET and need not be specified if the HTTP call is GET.